wilsonz347/i95dev-technical-assessment/README.md

-# i95dev AI Engineering Intern - Take-Home Assignment
 ## AI-Powered Product Description Generator

 ### Overview

-Welcome to the i95dev AI Engineering Intern take-home assignment!
-This project is designed to evaluate your skills in working with LLMs, prompt engineering, and full-stack development in an eCommerce context.

-Your task is to build a product description generator that leverages LLMs to create compelling, SEO-optimized product descriptions and marketing copy based on basic product information.
-The system should also be able to generate missing product fields and product images using all available product data.
+This project implements an AI-powered product description generator designed to create compelling, SEO-optimized product descriptions and marketing copy from basic product information.
+The system leverages LLMs to generate missing product fields and product images using available product data.

-### Project Requirements
+### Project

 #### Backend (Python)
-- Develop a REST API using FastAPI that interfaces with an LLM (OpenAI GPT-3.5-turbo or similar)
+- REST API using FastAPI that interfaces with an LLM (OpenAI GPT-3.5-turbo or similar)
-- Implement prompt engineering to generate:
+- Prompt engineering for the following:
   - Compelling product descriptions
   - SEO-optimized titles and meta descriptions
   - Marketing copy in various formats (email, social media, etc.)
   - Missing product fields (categories, tags, features, etc.)
   - Image descriptions based on product data
   - Product image generation prompts for DALL-E or similar image generation models
-- Create endpoints for:
+- Endpoints for the following:
   - Processing product data and generating content
   - Selecting different content types and formats
   - Customizing tone, length, and style of generated content
   - Generating product images based on product attributes

 #### Frontend (React)
-- Build a clean interface for entering product information
+- A clean interface for entering product information
-- Implement a form with fields for product attributes (name, basic description, price, features, etc.)
+- A form with fields for product attributes (name, basic description, price, features, etc.)
-- Create tabs for different content types (descriptions, marketing copy, SEO elements, image generation)
+- Tabs for different content types (descriptions, marketing copy, SEO elements, image generation)
-- Implement a preview and edit functionality for generated content
+- A preview and edit functionality for generated content
-- Add a component for visualizing generated image descriptions
+- A component for visualizing generated image descriptions
-- Include an image generation component that displays generated product images
+- An image generation component that displays generated product images

-### Starter Kit
+### Project Structure

-We've provided a starter kit to help you focus on the core technical challenges rather than boilerplate setup.
-The kit includes:

 #### Backend Structure
 ```